 If any of the following applies to you, we recommend you go a different route to import your data.
 Please contact us to learn more about our Custom Services.

-- If you could use expert advice and best practices mapping your specific data to Kindful
+- If you could use expert advice and best practices matching your specific data to Kindful

-- If you need to import groups, relationships, soft credits, pledges, non-cash gifts, documents, notes, or cause teams
+- If you need to import groups, relationships, soft credits, pledges, non-cash gifts, documents, notes, or crowdfunding teams

 - If you need to import campaign data other than campaign name